Woodford

 Logistics

-Rail Trail Phase Four
+Rail Trail Waypoint Four

 About

-About The Woodford Phase (Phase Four)
+About The Woodford Stop

 The Blaxland Phase (Phase Two) of the Glenbrook to Oberon Blue Mountains Rail Trail is an exciting extension of this scenic recreational pathway, incorporating the historic Wascoe Siding miniature railway.
 Designed to connect communities and celebrate the region’s rich railway heritage, this phase will link Glenbrook to Blaxland, offering cyclists and walkers a unique journey through the Blue Mountains landscape.
 The inclusion of Wascoe Siding adds a special touch, allowing visitors to experience the charm of miniature steam and diesel locomotives alongside the trail.
 With improved accessibility, stunning views, and a nod to the area’s railway past, the Blaxland Phase promises to be a highlight of the growing Blue Mountains Rail Trail network.